Can Your Aging Parents Afford Long Term Care?

 Planning ahead for long term care is vital, and best done while your parents are independent and thriving.
 Understanding their finances now will help you better prepare for their future care.

-At Hired Hands Homecare, experts in senior and dementia care in Livermore and surrounding areas, we know that discussions about aging care and finances can be difficult, and we’re always on hand to help.
-Contact our Sonoma home care experts at (866) 940-4343 to learn more, and visit our Locations & Service Areas page to see all of the areas we serve in California.
+At Hired Hands Homecare, providers of elder care in Walnut Creek, California and surrounding areas, we know that discussions about aging care and finances can be difficult, and we’re always on hand to help.
+Contact our senior care experts at (866) 940-4343 to learn more, and visit our Locations & Service Areas page to see all of the areas we serve in California.